-Limited capacity of 50 people and outdoor only access is in accordance with the state’s health and safety framework and Deschutes County’s extreme risk category for an outdoor recreation facility and activity.
+Limited capacity and outdoor only access is in accordance with the state’s health and safety framework and Deschutes County’s specified risk category for an outdoor recreation facility and activity.

 - Signs and distance markers have been placed throughout the facility.

 - Equipment and seating has been rearranged or removed to provide adequate spacing.

 - Patrons’ movement to the rink is one-way only.
 The lobby and indoor viewing room are closed.

 - All skaters will skate in one direction.

 - Participants will depart promptly after activities.

 What is being done to ensure cleanliness and sanitization?

 - A thorough cleaning will be completed nightly.

 - Skates and shared equipment are disinfected between sessions.